privefl/portfolio/docs/teaching.md

 ## Content

-This course was programmed for 10 sessions (of 3 hours each) for PhD students with some basics in R.
+I planned this course in 10 sessions (of 3 hours each) for PhD students with some basics in R.

 I initially wanted to talk about the following subjects: